Kannde/Sales_Performance_Dashboard_PowerBI/README.md

 2. Click on slicers (Product, Sales Rep) to filter visuals dynamically.
 3. Hover over charts to see tooltips with supporting metrics.
 4. Click different visuals to observe cross-filtering behavior.

+Portfolio Note

+This project is part of an ongoing effort to document analytics projects using realistic data pipelines and professional BI practices, providing a transparent record of skills development and analytical thinking.